Snowflake-Labs/sfgrantreport/Readme.md

   --version                              Display version information.
 ```

-## Retrieving Data
-SFGrantReport supports two modes of getting Role and Grant information:
-* Direct: connect to Snowflake directly and run commands using snowsql (`-c, --connection` option)
-* Offline: use data extracted from Snowflake ACCOUNT_USAGE views (`-i, --input-folder` option)

 ## -c, --connection
 SFGrantReport can connect to Snowflake directly to retrieve Role and Grant information.

-Use `-c/--connection` parameter to specify the name of the connection in snowsql configuration file.
+Use `-c, --connection` parameter to specify the name of the connection in snowsql configuration file.

 For example, `mysnowflakeaccount` is a named connection configured in the following fashion: